 The most widespread pied woodpecker in Europe and Asia, the great spotted woodpecker is also one of the rarest members of the Picidae family to be seen in North America.
 Only one verified sighting in the western Aleutian Islands has been recorded (despite the bird's cameo appearance in the 2011 movie The Big Year), but birders are always hopeful for more vagrant sightings of this woodpecker.
-Distinct and lovely, this woodpecker is a common bird to see in mature forests and parks within its range.
+Distinct and lovely, the great spotted woodpecker is a common bird to see in mature forests and parks within its range.
 Discover more about these woodpeckers with this informative fact sheet!

 The loud, high-pitched "chik" call is commonly heard and may be repeated at regular, rapid intervals, though not strung so closely together to be considered a song.
 Territorial drumming is fast and ranges from 8-20 beats per second in short, abrupt bursts.
 Drumming is most common in spring and early summer.

-Great spotted woodpecker eggs are a creamy-white, with 4-7 eggs in a typical brood.
+Great spotted woodpecker eggs are a plain, creamy-white, with 4-7 eggs in a typical brood.
 Only one brood is laid per year, and both parents work to incubate the eggs for 15-16 days.
-The altricial young stay in the nest for 20-24 days after hatching, and both parents will feed and brood them during that period.
+The altricial chicks stay in the nest for 20-24 days after hatching, and both parents will feed and protect them during that period.

 These woodpeckers are not threatened or endangered, and in fact the spread of Dutch Elm Disease that leaves behind dead, rotting trees is helping great spotted woodpeckers extend their range in many places.
 Bird populations in urban areas can fluctuate more widely depending on the availability of suitable nesting sites, which are often reduced when dead trees are removed for safety or aesthetic reasons.
 Appropriate food sources, including garden feeders, also encourage this bird's occupation of suburban areas.